You want to start using tmux but find the commands overwhelming, the key bindings cryptic, and the learning curve steep.

 tmux new -s dev

 If your SSH connection drops, the tmux session keeps running on the server.
-When you reconnect and run tmux attach -t dev, you pick up exactly where you left off:
+Reconnect and reattach to pick up where you left off:

 ssh user@server